How to: Create and Edit a Module

 Overview

-To create an application, you'll start by creating and editing a module.
-In this how-to guide, you'll create a simple form that asks end-users End-users, also known as Express Users, are the individuals accessing an application through Express View.
-In most cases, end-users are the customers using the product. for their first name, last name, and address.
+To create an application, start by creating and editing a module.
+In this how-to guide, you'll create a simple form that asks end-users for their first name, last name, and address.
+Then, you'll preview your module in Express View to understand how end-users see the module.

 First, you'll create a new module.
 Later, you'll add components to the module and learn how to view it from your end-user's perspective.